AviatrixSystems/Docs/HowTos/config_FortiGateVM.rst

   - In the FortiGate GUI, go to System > Admin Profiles > Create New.

-  - Enter the information to create the token.
-You must enable the Read/Write option for the network to router connection.
+  - Enable the Read/Write option for Network and click OK.

+  - Navigate to System > Administrators > Create New > REST API Admin.

+  - Supply a Username and choose the Admin Profile from the previous step, and press OK.

-  - Generate the token.
+  - Copy the generated token.
+It will only be displayed once.

 - Go to Aviatrix Controller > Firewall Network > Vendor Integration.